walkie/academic-webpage/teaching/cs609-su14/expression-problem.md

 program.
 Unfortunately, it's missing a few features that you really need.

 The first thing you need is support for an exotic basic shape that I didn't think of.
-No problem.
-You just add a new subclass of `Shape` and implement all of its operations.
+No problem, you just add a new subclass of `Shape` and implement all of its operations.

 ```java